 - to pay you compensation.

-If a trespasser claims to be entitled to stay on your land, you can ask the court to decide if this claim is Legally binding or effective. and, if it is not, to give you a ‘writ’ for possession.
+If a trespasser claims to be entitled to stay on your land, you can ask the court to decide if this claim is valid and, if it is not, to give you a ‘writ’ for possession.

 When you can trespass